hubofwyn/myfort/AIProjectDocs/Deployment.md

 2. **LEVEL 2: Building game assets**
    - Cleans previous build files by directly removing the `dist` and `.parcel-cache` directories
-   - Builds the project using one of these methods (in order of preference):
-     - `npx parcel build` if npx is available
-     - Local parcel binary if found in node_modules
+   - Installs dependencies using `npm install` to ensure all required packages are available
-     - `npm run build` as a fallback
+   - Builds the project using `npm run build` as configured in package.json
    - This creates optimized files in the `dist` directory

 3. **LEVEL 3: Preparing deployment portal**